-The 16th Adelaide Crow to play 200 games, David has forged a career as an explosive and agile utility, best regarded for his ability to break the game open with his run and carry.
+The 16th Adelaide Crow to play 200 games, David Mackay forged a career as an explosive and agile utility who retired after 15 years at the top level.

 Growing up in suburban Melbourne, Mackay played local footy for Beverley Hills, for his school, Trinity Grammar and for the Oakleigh Chargers in the TAC Cup before being selected by the Adelaide Crows with pick 48 in the 2006 AFL Draft.

 Debuting in his first season at the club, Mackay was awarded the Mark Bickley Award for the Best First Year Player and steadily developed into one of the most consistent players in the competition.